elpython/elpython-meta/README.md

 We'd like EL Python to be a PSF backed project, just like CPython, and contributors to EL Python would be required to sign the CPython CLA before their contributions can be accepted.

+We'd also expect any formal participation agreements to be worked out in collaboration with the PSF, rather than directly between participating organisations.

 # What Code of Conduct would the project use?